Chinese vs. Western Astrology: What Each System Actually Tells You

 Maya Angelou: Aries (Western) + Dragon (Chinese, 1928).

 The Aries sun gives a baseline of direct courage and willingness to start things.
 The Dragon year gives an operating mode of conviction and visible work.
 Together: someone who acts on conviction quickly and at scale, who treats her own voice as something to use rather than save.
-This actually fits her career arc remarkably well.
+This fits her career arc remarkably well.

 Where each system wins